Emulator Issues #5431

 If someone is interested to work on that and maintain it in the long run, patches are obviously welcome.

-Updated by rdragoon almost 12 years ago
+Updated by rdragoon over 12 years ago

 A glitch that lets you get out of bounds, before things are loaded.
 I'm not sure of the details.
 Normal gameplay isn't affected at all.

-Updated by yasharnasirian almost 12 years ago
+Updated by yasharnasirian over 12 years ago

 Also, Metroid Prime 2 is also dependent for a certain room to be "properly" loaded.
 I am quoting Miles (the world record holder of Metroid Prime 1 and 2).

-Updated by tommyhl2.SS almost 12 years ago
+Updated by tommyhl2.SS over 12 years ago

 As far as I know, everything that normally happens during the loading screen still happens, except the actual loading screen is not there?
 Meaning the emulation is loading the loading screen faster than expected and just never shows on-screen.

-Updated by rdragoon almost 12 years ago
+Updated by rdragoon over 12 years ago

 The lack of actual loading is what is exactly the problem.
 Everything is loaded properly, but not at the right time.
 So anything that can only be done while the game is still loading things are impossible on dolphin.

-Updated by pauldacheez almost 12 years ago
+Updated by pauldacheez over 12 years ago

 tommyhl2, if you're unfamiliar with the game, there's no actual loading "screen" - the loading occurs when you shoot a door to open it, and you can tell the next room is loading because the door often takes a few seconds to open.